IHIP c/o AITES MIE 2, Chemin de Balexert 9

-Post emergency situations keeps expending in 2018 because of regional resources and climate instability, creating displaced population in many countries.
+Post emergency situations keep expending because of tensions on regional resources and climate instability, creating displaced population in many countries.
 More often there is no “back to normal” solution available.
 New mechanism to address long term demand in local infrastructure drives the collaboration between international humanitarian and development actors.
 The traditional humanitarian sector is not equipped to manage complex infrastructure projects and should benefit from the knowledge and experience of the private sector.
-Addressing the lack of reference, an efficient new working environment between NGOs and local Consulting Firms has to be setup to address the change in the size of infrastructure to be designed and the need to develop in-country capacities.
+Addressing the lack of reference, an efficient new working environment between NGOs and local Construction and Engineering Firms has to be setup to address the change in the size of infrastructure to be designed and the need to develop in-country capacities.

 This shift in procurement mechanism would transform what is today considered as a humanitarian cost into a development investment, turning off track project into successful asset